yuchi1989/ssltimer/README.md

 ### Motivation
 A timing attack exploits data-dependent behaviorial charactoristics of the implementation of an algorithm.
 Some implementions of cryptographic algorithms including RSA are vulnerable to timing attack.
 In these implementations, there may exist a correlation between key and the encryption time and the time information can be exploited to infer keys.
 The information leaked by measuring time can also be combined with other cryptanlaysis techniques to make the attack more effective.
 If the implementation of SSL is vulnerable to timing attack, it will cause critical security and privacy issues.
 There is no existing tools focuing on testing SSL implementations with respect to the timing attack vulnerability.
 Thus in this project, I will propose a statistic based black-box test methodology to identify if an SSL secured web server is vulnerable to a specific timing attack.
 I will also design and implement a tool SSLTimer to automate the whole testing process.

-### Project plan
-1. Implement SSL handshake protocol to automatically collect timing samples from an SSL server.
-(Done)
-2. Analyze the statistical features of the timing data to decide if it is vulnerable to timing attack.
-(4/3-4/12)
-3. Identify if the analysis process can be automated and complete the remaining part of this tool.
-(4/13-4/20)

-### Project goal

-By collecting and analyzing timing data, I will try to explore a statistical way and automate the process to decide if an SSL server is vulnerable to timing attack on RSA decryption or if an SSL server is immune to this attack by using blinding.

 ### Methodology

 #### Time the RSA decryption of all the possible combination of the top two bits twice, record peak features and compute the variance.